cbc5y/-Stroids/README.md

 # -Stroids
-Asteroids Arcade game in Unity.
+Asteroids Arcade game project by Christian and Michel.
+Any notes can go in here if needed.